angular/angular/aio/content/start/start-routing.md

       The RouterLink directive gives the router control over the anchor element.
 In this case, the route, or URL, contains one fixed segment, `/products`, while the final segment is variable, inserting the id property of the current product.
 For example, the URL for a product with an `id` of 1 will be similar to `https://getting-started-myfork.stackblitz.io/products/1`.

 1. Test the router by clicking a product name.
-The app displays the product details component, which currently always says "product-details works!"
+The application displays the product details component, which currently always says "product-details works!"

     Notice that the URL in the preview window changes.
 The final segment is `products/#`  where `#` is the number of the route you clicked.